Meetings with God

 Getting Off to the “Righteous” Start

-Psalm 112 is an anonymously-authored beautiful praise song.
-It is reminiscent of Psalm 1, in which two very different ways to live are described… the righteous and the wicked.
+Psalms 112 is an anonymously-authored beautiful praise song.
+It is reminiscent of Psalms 1, in which two very different ways to live are described… the righteous and the wicked.
 The song itself is a praise directed to God, who alone can make a person righteous.
-In particular, Psalm 112 is a detailed description of what righteousness is, and how the righteous person will choose to live.
-The Psalmist seems to indicate that the only other option is to choose wickedness.
+In particular, Psalms 112 is a detailed description of what righteousness is, and how the righteous person will choose to live.
+The Psalmsist seems to indicate that the only other option is to choose wickedness.

 God, You Make Us Strong!